Toygarr/Toygarr/README.md

-Welcome to the GitHub profile that mostly contains studies which are academic papers, ai stuff, school things and diary of a person who is trying to be involved in actual brain science.
+Welcome to the GitHub profile that mostly contains studies which are artificial intelligence, university outputs and diary of a person who is trying to be involved in actual **brain science**.

 ## About me

-* I study and research for behavior, neurobiology and neurophysiology in Tactile Research Laboratory at Boğaziçi University.
+* I study and research on neuroengineering and behavior in Tactile Research Laboratory located in the Institute of Biomedical Engineering at Boğaziçi University.
 * Specifically, work on spinal cord injuries and gait analyses of rats.
+We realize the experiments at [Vivarium](https://lifesci.boun.edu.tr/en/vivarium).
 * I'm a senior student in Computer Engineering at Yildiz Technical University.

 I try to find my true love in the [Path of Neuroscience](https://github.com/Toygarr/neuroscience).
-This repository includes my pains, tears and lots of knowledge to help you find a way to start neuroscience as a non-bio background individual.
+This repository includes my pains, tears and lots of knowledge to may help you find a way to start neuroscience as a non-bio background individual.
 I mostly update daily or in a few days.

 ```"Though this be madness, yet there is method in’t."``` \- *William Shakespeare*

 Well, here, repositories are my curious attempts to satisfy my desire of understanding how brain works from perspective of computer science.
-On the other hand, current literature is mostly depending on scale of models, and *in my opinion*, **scale** is not the thing we need.
+On the other hand, current literature decreases the reliability of artificial intelligence research.
+The main idea of AI stray away from its roots without nobody even realizing the problem.

-Anyways, I am passionate about to get more knowledge about actual functioning of the brain, but some says, brain won't let people to solve its mistery, who knows...
+Anyways, I am passionate about to deal with the mysterious structure of the brain and consciousness itself.
+I believe that brain is complex as much as the enormous universe, and has countless problems and arguments that are awaiting to be solved.

 ---